How to Practice TDD With Kotlin

 }

-- Kotlin is interoperable with Java meaning that you can use Kotlin to write your tests whereas your production code is written in Java.
+- Kotlin is interoperable with Java, meaning you can use Kotlin to write your tests while your production code is written in Java.

 That's why I consider Kotlin the best language to implement TDD.
-It came up to my mind to build a library to set up a TDD environment:
+It inspired me to build a library to set up a TDD environment:

 @Test